gabrielegenovese/acmesky/docs/index.md

 # ACMESky Documentation

-This is the project's documentation of **Ingegneria del Software Orientata ai Servizi** for the AA 2023/2024 University of Bologna's Master Degree.
+This is the project's documentation of the **Service Oriented Software Engineering**'s course (Ingegneria del Software Orientata ai Servizi) for the AA 2023/2024 University of Bologna's Master Degree.
 The team members are:

 - Luca Bassi
 - Gabriele Genovese